amishi-arora/Habit-Tracker-CPSC-210/README.md

 - Wed Aug 07 21:09:35 PDT 2024<br /> Habit added to habit list.
 - Wed Aug 07 21:09:43 PDT 2024<br /> Habit added to habit list.
 - Wed Aug 07 21:09:44 PDT 2024<br /> Habit removed from habit list.

+# Phase 4: Task 3

+To improve my design, I think I could've made some of my classes more cohesive by breaking them up into multiple classes.
+For example, I think my HabitTracker and HabitTrackerGUI classes have various responsiblities which could've been dealt with better if they were managed by their own class.
+To go about refactoring this, I would identify code in my classes that handle distinct functionalities and move them into their own seperate class.
+This change in design would improve the readability of my code and make it easier to maintain.